steaks/leo-query/docs/index.md

   - title: Simple
     details: Easy to use and integrate with Zustand stores.
   - title: Robust
-    details: Supports caching, debouncing, retries, and more.
+    details: Supports caching, debouncing, dependencies, retries, and more.
   - title: Tested
     details: Tested for performance and reliability.
 ---